aksharc2/parallelRandomCPGC/README.md

   - run the script with ```bash randomCPGCbatch.sh``` command
   - when this program termintaes it creates following files:
     - **parCPGC_results.csv** which has the execution time and the compression obtained for particular instance of the experiments from the parallel program.
-    - compressed graphs from the parallel programs are stored in the **compressedGraph** directory in the git repository directory and are named with respective instance of the given graph, for example "compressed_graph_32_80_1_0.9.mtx".
+    - compressed graphs from the parallel programs are stored in the **compressedGraph** directory in this git repository directory and are named with respective instance of the given graph, for example ***compressed_graph_32_80_1_0.9.mtx***.
     - **seqCPGC_results.csv** which has the execution time and the compression obtained for particular instance of the experiments from the sequential program.
-    - compressed graphs from the sequentaial programs are stored in the git repository directory and are named with respective instance of the given graph, for example "S_compressed_graph_32_80_1.mtx".
+    - compressed graphs from the sequentaial programs are stored in the git repository directory and are named with respective instance of the given graph, for example ***S_compressed_graph_32_80_1.mtx***.

 - Running multiple experiments with FM:
   - use the bash script "fmbatchScript.sh"